-(1991a) while Irulappan and Veeraraghavathatham estimating the combining ability of seven parents of bhindi and 42 hybrids including reciprocals noticed that the general their combining ability variance was significant for most of the traits when compared to the specific combining ability variance.
-The correlations between specific combining ability of hybrids and per se performance of the respective hybrid was not as strong as that of the parental array mean (vs) parental general combining ability or even that of parental per se (vs) general combining ability.
+Veeraraghavathatham and Irulappan (1991a)while estimating the combining ability of seven parents of bhindi and 42 hybrids including reciprocals noticed that the general their combining ability variance was significant for most of the traits compared to the specific combining ability variance.
+The when correlations between specific combining ability of hybrids and per se performance of the respective hybrid was not as strong as that of the parental array mean (vs) parental general combining ability or even that of parental per se (vs) general combining ability.
 Hence choice of hybrid combination based on per se and heterosis may be considered as appropriate.